birdhumming/haiyang/README.md

-NLP-stock - run on RED???
-hpss sftp api code - tim starrin? deep learning ai book
+NLP-stock - run on RED??? - not sure what it is doing? what's taking so much time and so much space of data? hpss sftp api code - tim starrin? deep learning ai book